martinmcbride/pybooksite/README.md

 # pybooksite

-Static site generator using a book based structure
+Static site generator using a book based structure.

+Based on a similar concept to the BookStack project, but creating a static site.

+Under construction, not ready for use.